shivam0110/CSGO-Bait-Software/README.txt

 to write memory to accomplish what was needed for the purpose of this bait software.

 How do I send console commands without writing memory?
-This is a hacky but gets the job done: In csgo you can bind keys to execute console commands from cfg files stored in the csgo directory.
+This is a bit hacky but gets the job done: In csgo you can bind keys to execute console commands from cfg files stored in the csgo directory.
 The fake cheat manipulates the cheaters config file and adds a keybinding to execute a cfg file called cheater.cfg.
 Whatever console command I want to send I just write it to that file then programatically simulate pressing the key bound to